abishaikollu/ChatBotAI/README.md

 ChatBotAI is designed to provide users with an interactive chat experience.
 Leveraging the power of modern web technologies, this chatbot aims to deliver quick, accurate responses to user queries.

-### Features

-- Interactive Chat Interface
-- Built with React and Node.js
-- Responsive Design for all devices
-- AI-powered response system

 ## Installation